The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 Hey folks, Big B here.

-When most people talk about “Texas BBQ,” they’re usually picturing a specific scene: a minimalist meat market in Central Texas, where the brisket is rubbed only with salt and pepper and smoked low and slow over post oak.
-Don’t get me wrong, I love a good Central Texas bark as much as the next guy.
-But if you think that’s all Texas has to offer, you’re missing out on the historical soul of our state’s smoke tradition.
+When most people talk about “Texas BBQ,” they’re usually picturing a specific scene.
+It’s a minimalist meat market in Central Texas.
+The brisket is rubbed only with salt and pepper and smoked low and slow over post oak.
+Don’t get me wrong.
+I love a good Central Texas bark as much as the next guy.
+But if you think that’s all Texas has to offer, you’re missing out on the real soul of our state’s smoke tradition.

-Down in South Texas—stretching from San Antonio all the way to the Rio Grande Valley—things are a little different.
+Down in South Texas, things are a little different.
+This style stretches from San Antonio all the way to the Rio Grande Valley.
 It’s bolder, it’s spicier, and it’s deeply rooted in a cultural fusion that you won’t find anywhere else.
 We’re talking about the culinary bridge between the American South and Northern Mexico.
-(For a quick snapshot of this style, check out my South Texas Style profile.)
-It’s where the high-heat sizzle of mesquite meets the subterranean steam of underground pits.
-Grab a cold drink and a fresh tortilla; we’re going deep into the borderlands.
+For a quick snapshot of this style, check out my South Texas Style profile.
+It’s where the high-heat sizzle of mesquite meets the steam of underground pits.
+Grab a cold drink and a fresh tortilla.
+We’re going deep into the borderlands.

 A South Texas feast is a vibrant mix of smoked meats, fresh tortillas, and bold salsas.